PostHog/posthog.com/contents/tutorials/one-time-feature-flags.md

 ![Events](../images/tutorials/one-time-feature-flags/event.png)

 We haven’t set up a way to check if users made their first request.
 With only this, we treat every request like it’s the first.
-We can set up a feature flag to handle this.
+We can set up a feature flag to change this.

 ## Creating the one-time feature flag